Academic Catalog

 Sitting Bull College, in compliance with federal regulations, established the following policies and procedures to ensure that students who receive federal financial aid (Pell, SEOG, FWS, SSIG) are making satisfactory academic progress (SAP) toward a certificate, associate degree or baccalaureate degree.
 Students who fail to meet these standards of satisfactory academic progress will not be eligible to receive federal financial aid until eligibility is once again established.

-SAP standards are measured as qualitative academic standards (grade point average) and quantitative rate of progression or Pace of completion (number of credits completed divided by number of credits attempted).
+SAP standards are measured as qualitative academic standards (grade point average) and quantitative rate of progression or PACE of completion (number of credits completed divided by number of credits attempted) in the degree.

-At the end of each semester, SBC shall evaluate the term and cumulative GPA for students who received federal Title IV aid in the semester.
-Any student who does not meet the 2.00 minimum term and CGPA standard will be placed on Financial Aid Warning for the next semester the student enrolls at SBC.
+At the end of each semester, SBC shall evaluate the cumulative GPA for students who received federal Title IV aid in the semester.
+Any student who does not meet the 2.00 minimum CGPA standard will be placed on Financial Aid Warning for the next semester the student enrolls at SBC.
 Students on Financial Aid Warning have access to all financial aid programs for which they are eligible for during that semester.
-If the student does not earn a 2.00 term and cumulative GPA during the warning semester, the student will be placed on Financial Aid Probation.
-Students on Financial Aid probation have access to all financial aid programs for which they are eligible for during that semester.
-If the student does not earn a 2.00 term and cumulative GPA during the probation semester, the student will be placed on Financial Aid Suspension which terminates financial aid eligibility.
+If the student does not earn a 2.00 cumulative GPA during the warning semester, the student will be placed on Financial Aid Disqualification which terminates financial aid eligibility.
 A disqualified student may file an appeal to reestablish eligibility for federal financial aid.

 Pace is measured in two increments:

-• Completion of Attempted Credits: Students must successfully complete two-thirds (66.667%) of the credits in which they enroll.
-This measurement is evaluated each semester as well as cumulatively.
+Completion of Attempted Credits: Students shall successfully complete two-thirds (66.667%) of the cumulative credits attempted in the degree or certificate.

-The percentage is calculated by dividing the total number of successfully completed credits by the total number of credits attempted.
+The percentage is calculated for the cumulative pace by dividing the total number of successfully completed credits by the total number of credits attempted in the degree or certificate.
 The number of attempted credits for the term shall be determined based on number of credits enrolled on the last day to add or change a class at 100% tuition refund rate.

-A student will be placed on Financial Aid Suspension if the student has not completed the degree requirements within the 150% maximum time frame.
-There is no Warning or Probation period for 150% maximum time frame.
+A student will be placed on Financial Aid Disqualification if the student has not completed the degree requirements within the 150% maximum time frame.
 A student may appeal the disqualification status due to the 150% maximum time frame limitation.

 Students who receive all failing or incomplete grades in a given semester are considered to have unofficially withdrawn from SBC and are subject to immediate placement on either Warning or Disqualification status.
 Federal regulations require that a refund calculation be completed for all students receiving federal financial aid unless SBC can document an official last date of attendance beyond the 60.01% point in one of the student’s classes.
 If required to calculate a Return to Title IV (R2T4) calculation, the R2T4 calculation may result in the student owing a balance to SBC and/or the U.S. Department of Education.
 Federal financial aid recipients whose class activity cannot be verified may have to pay back all or a portion of their grant.